The Milt Grant Show: Cancellation

 WTTG opted to cancel The Milt Grant Show after its April 15, 1961, edition.
 The move disappointed Grant, baffled media experts, and led high schoolers to picket The Washington Post, hoping to draw attention to their cause.
 Grant then started hosting weekend shows on a "teen network" of four suburban Washington stations: WPGC, WAVA, WINX, and WEEL.

-Grant went on to a career in independent station management and ownership that began with the founding of WDCA-TV (channel 20) in Washington in 1966 and continued in other cities until his 2007 death.
+Grant went on to a career in independent station management and ownership, which began with the founding of WDCA-TV (channel 20) in Washington in 1966 and continued in other cities until he died in 2007.
 However, he expressed continued fondness for the time he spent hosting The Milt Grant Show.
-In 1990, when he returned to Washington for a National Archives screening of the only surviving footage of the program, he told the assembled crowd, "It was a very important time of my life.
-We were part of the great new beginning of television and there was just so much energy.
+In 1990, when he returned to Washington for a National Archives screening of the only surviving footage of the program, he called his time hosting the program "very important".
+He told the audience, "We were part of the great new beginning of television and there was just so much energy.
 It made me fall in love with television and all its powers."
 Grant would later note the importance of his disc jockey years in his career as a television station owner: "I learned about the audiences and how to influence them so they respond to what you ask them to do."